India’s fifth-gen stealth fighter programme likely to enter bid stage next month

 “It will create the kind of healthy competition that this country needs to build its aerospace industry at a large scale,” he said.

-, HAL was eliminated at the financial evaluation stage of the AMCA programme.
+As reported earlier, HAL was eliminated at the financial evaluation stage of the AMCA programme.
 The decision was driven by the state-owned manufacturer’s existing order book, understood to be nearly eight times its annual turnover, raising concerns about its capacity to absorb additional high-risk development commitments.
-The decision also comes as HAL continues to in delivering the Tejas Mk-1A, which is already running over two years behind schedule.
+The decision also comes as HAL continues to grapple with delays in delivering the Tejas Mk-1A, which is already running over two years behind schedule.

 Sources said the final selection is expected to be made on a lowest-cost or L1 basis rather than through a quality-and-cost-based system (QCBS) used in some recent unmanned aerial vehicle programmes.
 Once minimum technical thresholds are met, pricing will be the decisive factor.